 Further, hospitals should have the proper capabilities to monitor devices for potential security breaches or attacks.
 Cyber-attacks can approach their targets in multiple directions, such as supply chain manipulations, insider threats, and device impersonation.

 The IoMT global hospital market in 2017 was valued at $41 billion; now, in 2022, its current valuation is $158 billion.
 This astronomical growth rate shows how much the medical industry has adapted these types of devices.
 That being said, this has led to increased cybersecurity challenges as there are now many more devices to manage.
-On top of this, there is also the issue of device vendor sprawl; the lack of Layer 1 visibility means ensuring a device’s integrity is nearly impossible.
+On top of this, there is also the issue of device vendor sprawl; the lack of physical layer visibility means ensuring a device’s integrity is nearly impossible..

 Why Hospitals Need IoMT Security with Physical Layer Visibility